 If this pictured fan were used, it would be installed as shown in the hall ceiling on the second floor, with the paint-able louvers underneath to hide the fan blades.
 Most fans are connected to the electrical system through an On-Off switch,

 When a whole house fan comes on, the louvers open and the fan quickly pushes hot second-floor air up into the attic.
 From there, the heated air can escape through attic vents or will be pushed out by an attic fan (see next week’s blog.)
 The fan movement causes cooler inside air from the first floor to rise to the second floor and also causes cooler outside air to be drawn in through first-floor windows.
 All of the hot air is now in the attic away from occupants, and both floors contain cooler air.
 As the heated air escapes from the attic that space is cooled, meaning that a sun-heated roof or wall will be less noticeable to occupants.

 Hot air that is trapped in a house requires a long time to cool down and that can put quite a load on the air conditioning system.
 Whole house fans can get rid of the heat quickly.
 By turning on the whole house fan in the cool morning hours, you can bring in comfortable air, then close up the house to avoid heat gain.
 Turn the fan on again in the evening to release the heat that has built up all day, and you and the family will have a more comfortable temperature for sleeping all night.

 Advantages of Whole House Fans

-You will save money by running the fan, because it costs only about one-tenth the cost of air conditioning.
+You will save money by running the fan because it costs only about one-tenth of the cost of air conditioning.
 The fans typically draw 400 to 600 watts of electricity, so they run for only a few cents per hour.

-This is a great home improvement project, and can save you money and stress over time, as well as helping you and your family to keep your cool!
+This is a great home improvement project, and can save you money and stress over time, as well as helping you and your family to keep you cool!